NSLS-II-SST/rsoxs_workflow/examples/20250424_setup_python_miniforge.md

 ## Troubleshooting and other installs

 Issues may arise if certain package versions are not compatible with how they are being run.
-In general, it can be helpful to run `pip freeze` to get a list of all packages and their versions in this environment.
+In general, it can be helpful to run `pip freeze` in the terminal (or `!pip freeze` in a Jupyter notebook) to get a list of all packages and their versions in this environment.
 This list can be compared to that from a different environment or user who is not running into the issues, and specific package versions can be adjusted in the orignal environment to troubleshoot.
 Below is a list of some common installs that may be needed/helpful.

 - Microsoft C++ Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 This is installed outside the Anaconda prompt.
 Computer should be restarted after this installation.